-Should I do the bookkeeping for my GmbH myself, or should I hire a tax adviser (Steuerberater)?
+Should I do the bookkeeping for my GmbH myself, or should I hire a Steuerberater (tax adviser)?
 Can a layperson actually do bookkeeping?
 Does it make sense to use accounting software?
 This article explores whether it’s worthwhile to invest in a tax adviser by weighing up the pros of cons.

-- Should I do the bookkeeping for my GmbH myself?
+- Should I do the bookkeeping for myself?

 - What’s your bookkeeping strategy?